October 13, 2025

 If you're looking for better tools for moodboarding, brainstorming, or whiteboarding, you've got options.
 We researched 14 different tools so you don't have to spend weeks figuring out which one actually works.

-From AI-powered research tools to enterprise whiteboard platforms, there's genuinely good options for every creative workflow.
+From AI-powered research tools to enterprise whiteboard platforms, there are genuinely good options for every creative workflow.

 Kosmik stood out with its AI features that actually save you time instead of just adding more complexity.
 But depending on your team size, budget, and what you're actually trying to accomplish, other tools might fit better.